 It’s a debatable topic that they offer both leasehold and freehold properties for sale so that buyers can make an informed choice.

-Many First-Time Buyers, Home Movers and more had felt that the market had swayed much too far towards leasehold when it came to light how much profit the Builders had been making off the back of the leases.
+Many First-Time Buyers in Newcastle, Home Movers in Newcastle and more had felt that the market had swayed much too far towards leasehold when it came to light how much profit the Builders had been making off the back of the leases.

 Things came to a head when the Chief Executive of one of the UK’s most prominent Builders received a bonus of over £100m.
 At the time, this was one of the most substantial bonuses paid in corporate history.